Southern Highland Craft Guild: Collections

 Many of the pieces date from the 19th century and were collected by Frances Louisa Goodrich.

 Goodrich was 74 when the Guild was actually founded and so while she was involved, her main contribution was in deeding her Allanstand Cottage Industries sales outlets to the new Guild.

 Membership

 Membership in the organization is strictly of those that represent John C. Campbell's definition of Appalachia.
 The active members come from a nine-state region that includes counties within the Appalachian mountain area of Kentucky, Tennessee, Virginia, West Virginia, North Carolina, South Carolina, Georgia, Maryland, and Alabama.
 Membership in the organization is restricted to the counties identified as "The Southern Highland Region" by John C. Campbell.
+Juried membership requires a process of submitting images of the artists' work.